aleppo pepper substitute

 Chili Pepper is maybe the easiest option when you do not have the Aleppo Pepper in hand.
 The chili Flakes work well in a recipe that’s why Chili Pepper is a bit spicier than Aleppo Pepper.
 This can also be a great substitute for Aleppo Pepper you can use in a recipe/dish.

-Read More: Top 17 😍 Best Substitute for Molasses in Baking
+Read More: Top 6 😍 Best Substitute for Bread Flour in Baking

 7. Chile de Arbol: